YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

    proc; opt; memory; opt; fsm; opt; techmap; opt write_blif softusb_navre.blif

-Advanced Example: The Amber23 ARMv2a CPU
+Advanced example: The Amber23 ARMv2a CPU
 ========================================

 Our 2nd example is the `Amber23 ARMv2a CPU`_.
 Once again we base our example on